 January 7, 2019

 However, radiation actually takes many forms, not all of which are dangerous.
-Radiation is a form of energy that can be found all around us.
-In fact, the human body itself emits a form of radiation, which is emitted constantly as ambient heat, also known as body heat.
+Among the different types of electromagnetic waves, radiation is a form of energy that can be found all around us.
+The human body itself emits a form of radiation, which is emitted constantly as ambient heat, also known as body heat.

 - Radio waves are emitted by radio stations and picked up by a radio.